The convert_nest function transforms a data.frame or data.table by converting nested columns

 Minimal performance overhead

-Error Conditions:
+Warning Conditions:

-Provides clear error messages for troubleshooting
+Provides clear messages for troubleshooting

 # Example 1: Create nested data structures